Viviparous lizard: Description

 The underside of the male is typically more colourful and bright, with yellow, orange, green, and blue, and the male typically has spots along its back.
 On the other hand, females typically have darker stripes down their backs and sides.
 Additionally, males have been found to have larger heads than their female counterparts, and this trait appears to be sexually selected for.
 Males with larger heads are more likely to be successful in mating and male-male interactions than smaller-headed Z. vivipara.
 Larger males also have been shown to reproduce more frequently during one mating season compared to smaller males.
-Characteristic behaviors of the species includes tongue flicking in the presence of a predator and female-female aggression that seems to be mediated by the colour of their side stripe.
+Characteristic behaviors of the species include tongue flicking in the presence of a predator and female-female aggression that seems to be mediated by the colour of their side stripe.

 Habitat and distribution

 Habitat

 Z. vivipara is terrestrial, so they spend most of their time on the ground, though they do occasionally visit sites of higher elevation.
 The lizard thermoregulates by basking in the sun for much of the time.
 In colder weather, they have been known to hibernate to maintain proper body temperatures.
 They hibernate between October and March.
 Their typical habitats include heathland, moorland, woodland and grassland.

 The viviparous lizard is native to much of northern Eurasia.
 In Europe, it is mainly found north of the Alps and the Carpathians, including the British Isles but not Iceland, as well as in parts of northern Iberia and the Balkans; In Asia it is mostly found in Russia, excluding northern Siberia, and in northern Kazakhstan, Mongolia, China, and Japan.
 Z. vivipara has the largest distribution of any species of lizard in the world.

+The viviparous lizard holds the distinction of being Ireland's only native terrestrial reptile.